Falasarna

 Falasarna or Phalasarna (Φαλάσαρνα) is a Greek harbour town at the west end of Crete that flourished during the Hellenistic period.
-The currently visible remains of the city include several imposing sandstone towers and bastions, with hundreds of meters of fortification walls protecting the town, and a closed harbor, meaning it is protected on all sides by city walls.
-The harbor is ringed by stone quays with mooring stones, and connected to the sea through two artificial channels.
-Notable finds in the harbor area include public roads, wells, warehouses, an altar, and baths.
+The currently visible remains of the city include several imposing sandstone towers and bastions, with hundreds of metres of fortification walls protecting the town, and a closed harbour, meaning it is protected on all sides by city walls.
+The harbour is ringed by stone quays with mooring stones, and connected to the sea through two artificial channels.
+Notable finds in the harbour area include public roads, wells, warehouses, an altar, and baths.
 Most of these structures were revealed by excavations that began in 1986.

-The acropolis is built on a cape that rises 90 meters above the harbor and juts into the sea.
+The acropolis is built on a cape that rises 90 metres above the harbour and juts into the sea.
 The acropolis has many remains, including a temple dedicated to goddess Dictynna, fortification towers, cisterns, wells, and watchtowers that could have been used to guard sea routes.

 Today Falasarna is an agricultural area and tourist attraction.

 The valley is filled with olive groves and greenhouses cultivating mainly tomatoes; there are also scattered family-run hotels and restaurants.
-The seaside has long sandy beaches and crystal clear waters that are popular both with residents of the province of Chania and visitors from Greece and abroad.
+The seaside has long sandy beaches and crystal-clear waters that are popular both with residents of the province of Chania and visitors from Greece and abroad.
 Falasarna beach was voted, in a CNN poll, among the best 100 beaches of the world.

 Beach of Falasarna, with acropolis of ancient site in background.

 Climate

 Falasarna has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).
 It has hot dry summers and exceptionally mild winters.
 On the night of January 11, 2021 the World Meteorological Organization station in Falasarna recorded an impressive temperature of 28.3 °C due to strong foehn winds while the minimum temperature for that day was 22.6 °C marking both the highest January temperature during a night and the highest January minimum temperature ever recorded in Greece.
+Also on the night of January 7, 2026 Falasarna recorded a night temperature of 27.5 °C.

 On the night of March 16, 2025 Falasarna recorded a stunning night temperature of 31.7 °C. On the night of May 25, 2025 Falasarna recorded an equally stunning night temperature of 37.4 °C. Falasarna falls in 11a hardiness zone.

+Climate data for Falasarna 10 m a.s.l.